Sign up to receive our regular news and events announcements – we send about one newsletter per month.

 In his YA fiction, Mark combines his love of the outdoors (surfing, mountain biking, travelling) with his experience as a teacher in a residential campus on Victoria’s west coast.
 He believes strongly in the resilience and adaptability of young people when they’re confronted with new and challenging situations.

-Mark’s second novel, Wilder Country, is the winner of the 2018 Indie Book Award for Young Adult works.
+Mark’s second novel, Wilder Country, is the winner of the 2018 Indie Book Award for Young Adults.

 I was born at the Mercy Hospital in Melbourne where, due to him fathering nine kids, they eventually gave Dad his own car park.